 Congratulations - you’ve now earned your Instagram-op with the Little Mermaid.
 You’ll find her waiting at the end of Langelinie pier, beckoning in all the cruise ships that come to port here.
 For dinner, vegetarians and omnivores alike will revel in the veg-focussed, organic fare at VeVe.
 For more serious herbivores, Souls offers up plentiful vegan and gluten-free options.
 Otherwise, go upscale at Geranium, holder of three stars in the 2019 Michelin Nordic Cities Guide.

 Often compared to Amsterdam for its fairytale architecture, quaint cafes, and bridges crossing the canal, Christianshavn was originally founded as an independent merchant’s town within greater Copenhagen.
-Today, this residential ‘hood retains its nautical character and Dutch inspo and is home to one of the city’s most iconic sights: the copper spire of the Church of Our Saviour.
+Today, this residential neighbourhood retains its nautical character and is home to one of the city’s most iconic sights: the copper spire of the Church of Our Saviour.

 Back on sturdy ground, your first stop is Overgaden, a not-for-profit contemporary art space with a revolving roster of exhibitions by up-and-coming artists.
 From there, you’ll take in your second church of the day.
 Christian’s Church is a Rococo-style beauty with three stories of galleries from which to ogle the gleaming interiors.
-Feeling definitively more holy than you did when you woke up this morning, your next bit of impressive architecture comes to you by way of the Opera house.
+Feeling definitively more holy than you did when you woke up this morning in your Plum Guide home, your next bit of impressive architecture comes to you by way of the Opera house.
 The building, all neo-futuristic lines and stark edges, is amongst the most modern opera houses in the world - design buffs would surely salivate at the idea of a guided tour.

 The Freetown Christiania